 What Are Hard Inquiries?

 Credit checks made when you apply for a loan are considered "hard" inquiries, meaning they're the result of an application you've made.
-These are the kinds of inquiries that can hurt your credit score.
-Inquiries are 10 percent of your credit score and remain on your credit report for two years.
-Only the inquiries from the past 12 months are included in your credit score.
+These are in contrast to the "soft" inquiries that come from you checking your own credit or a company generating a promotional credit offer for you.
+Hard inquiries can hurt you.
+They make up roughly 10% of your credit score and remain on your credit report for two years.
+Only the inquiries from the past 12 months are included in your credit score, however.

 What Rate Shopping Means for Your Credit